Movax12/ca65hl/manual.md

 ## Troubleshooting

-Though ca65hl has been tested, there may be bugs!
+Although ca65hl has been tested, there may be bugs!
 To see some info on what the macros are doing, set `__DEBUG_CA65HL__` to a non-zero value.
 The macros will print some info to the console on what they are doing.
 This is very limited at this time, but may help isolate problems.

-As well, customSyntax and ca65hl macros support a simple method of printing the assembly code that the macros generate to the console.
+As well, and perhaps more useful, customSyntax and ca65hl macros support printing the assembly code that the macros generate to the console.
 Use the macro `ca65hl_Listing` to turn this feature on and off.

 Example: